 - Use only updated Firefox or Safari*—do not use Chrome.

-- You must turn off browser pop-up blockers. eProtocol uses pop-ups.
+- You must turn off browser pop-up blockers because eProtocol uses pop-ups.

 - Learn how to disable pop-up blockers or add a trusted site.

-- Navigate eProtocol with the blue panel (white writing) along the left of the window.
-This panel allows quick access to the different application sections.
+- Navigate eProtocol using the blue and white panel along the left side of the application window for quick access to the different application sections.

-- Selecting “Protocol Information” will show additional subsections in the blue navigational panel and as white boxes at the top of the page.
+- Selecting “Protocol Information” from the blue and white panel will open a drop-down list of application sections and white navigation boxes at the top.

-- To submit an application you must use the button on the blue panel.
-Ensure pop-up blockers are turned off.
+- To submit an application, use the "Submit Form" button on the blue and white panel.
+Only Principal Investigators can submit applications.
+Once submitted a confirming email is sent.
+(Ensure pop-up blockers are turned off.)

 Known eProtocol Problems